-1. Prepare compostable materials with a good ratio of carbonaceous to nitrogenous materials.
+- Prepare compostable materials with a good ratio of carbonaceous to nitrogenous materials.
 This is commonly referred to as the ratio of “browns to greens”, though this is potentially misleading as certain “greens” are actually brown in colour.
-You can refer to this webpage for a thorough explanation and chart.
-Chop up any pieces which are excessively large so that the pieces can mix well with the rest of the compost.
+“Greens” are most commonly veggie scraps, kitchen scraps, lawn trimmings, manure and coffee grounds whereas “browns” are usually sawdust, autumn leaves, hay, cardboard or paper.